calebjmatthews/endless-desert/concept.md

   - The Firefly
     - "Who are you?" "flame     flying   fires      soaring     heat air     fiery wind"
     - Giver of most quests
+  - Late game long term craft: create a moon
+    - Gives an array of bonuses that apply to your town (during night? always?)
+    - Can create a moon with specific attributes to appeal to certain buyers

 ## Resource Subcategories:
   - Sand